-BUT – no-one told me there always is another side which can make it difficult if not impossible to get your life back the way it was.
-No-one told me during treatment that about one in four of us will have long-term side effects from chemotherapy, hormone therapy (pills) and/or radiotherapy.
-Macmillan published a report in 2013 called “Cured – but at what cost” highlighting unknown and unexpected problems caused by Tamoxifen (just one of the Hormone Therapy treatments); saying these problems are common to many hormone therapy treatments, but by then it was too late.
+BUT – no-one told me sometimes it can be difficult if not impossible to get your life back the way it was.
+No-one told me about one in four of us will have long-term side effects from chemotherapy, hormone therapy (pills) and/or radiotherapy.
+Until Macmillan published a report in called “Cured – but at what cost” highlighting unknown and unexpected problems caused by Tamoxifen (Hormone Therapy treatments); saying there are problems common to many of these treatments..

-These problems are common to many, and leave us with unexpected consequences.
+These problems can leave us with unexpected consequences.
 Today, doctors are more careful and look out for signs, and sometimes carry out tests to see if there might be consequences.
-I wasn’t told anything, but when I asked for help was told it was nothing to do with cancer drugs – doctors at The Royal Marsden Hospital tried to blame side effects on my age!
-Now I know that is untrue, but had a fight to prove it was the drugs that caused the problems, and was frankly disgusted with the way my horrendous side effects were ignored.
+I wasn’t told anything, but when I asked for help was told it was nothing to do with cancer drugs – doctors at The Royal Marsden Hospital even tried to blame side effects on my age!
+I had a fight to prove to them it was the drugs that caused the problems, and was frankly disgusted with the way my horrendous side effects were ignored.

 Even after the report, it can be a struggle to get proper care in Britain .
 Getting one’s ‘team’ to help us deal with consequences often isn’t easy.